dmcginley/project1_yoga_site/README.md

 The text, icons, video all have white space around them so as not to detract from each other.
 The less important content is designed to sit further back by use of tone and color (eg. the card icons are dark grey).
 While the button or 'Begin Your Yoga Journey' section are bright and with greater contrast.

-The 'call to action' button in the Hero section brings you to the video content page, as this is the main goal of the website.
+The 'call to action button in the Hero section brings you to the video content page, as this is the main goal of the website.

 The hamburger_menu is implemented using the help of this [CSS hamburger menu tutorial](#Credits) linked below.

-For the navigation the icon & text on the left brings you to the home page.
-The other two are clearly different in yellow to the right of the nav bar.
-The page you're on is indacated in white. (when in mobile view this link is hidden as it can not be clicked).
+For the navigation, the icon & text on the left brings you to the home page.
+The other two are clearly different in yellow to the right of the navbar.
+The page you're on is indicated in white. (when in mobile view this link is hidden as it can not be clicked).

 ![Navigation bar - nav](assets/markdown_images/nav.png "navbar")

-The footer is a simple flexbox container with centred content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens so that they're easier for the used to navigate or click.
+The footer is a simple flexbox container with centered content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens so that they're easier for the user to navigate or click.

 ![Footer and icons inside](assets/markdown_images/footer.png "footer")

 #### Card section

 The card section is also often the main part of a website as it is the 'bullet-points' for what the visitor will get/learn.
-In this case learning points to keep in mind while watching and following along with the videos.
-Each card has a clear white space around it marking out there is only four points for the used to keep in mind.
+In this case, learning points to keep in mind while watching and following along with the videos.
+Each card has a clear white space around it marking out there are only four points for the user to keep in mind.

 <details><summary>Image of card section</summary>